MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-migration-service/overview.md

 - Windows Server 2016
 - Windows Server 2012 R2

-The destination servers can be standalone servers or part of a failover cluster.
+The destination servers can be standalone servers or part of a Windows failover cluster.
 They cannot run Azure Stack HCI or use a non-Microsoft clustering add-on.

 > [!TIP]
 > Destination servers running Windows Server 2019 or Windows Server, Semi-Annual Channel or later have double the transfer performance of earlier versions of Windows Server.
-This performance boost is due to the inclusion of a built-in Storage Migration Service proxy service, which also opens the necessary firewall ports if they're not already open.
+This performance boost is due to the inclusion of a built-in Storage Migration Service proxy service.
+>
 ## Azure VM Migration

-Windows Admin Center version 1910 allows you to deploy Azure virtual machines.
-This integrates VM deployment into Storage Migration Service.
-Instead of building new servers and VMs in the Azure Portal by hand prior to deploying your workload - and possibly missing required steps and configuration - Windows Admin Center can deploy the Azure VM, configure its storage, join it to your domain, install roles, and then set up your distributed system.
+Windows Admin Center integrates Azure IaaS deployment into Storage Migration Service.
+Instead of building new servers and VMs in the Azure Portal by hand prior to deploying your workload - and possibly missing required steps and configuration - Windows Admin Center can deploy the Azure IaaS VM, configure its storage, join it to your domain, install roles, and then set up your distributed system.

    Here's a video showing how to use Storage Migration Service to migrate to Azure VMs.
    > [!VIDEO https://www.youtube-nocookie.com/embed/k8Z9LuVL0xQ]